williamtong/TILDA_defect_classification/README.md

 The following are the relevant confusion matrix for model B-2.
 Recall is a better metric here because a-prior we are not aware of any preference for a class, like we know the defect class is highly undesirable for the 2-class model and needs to be screened out.

 Here one can see the model performs especially well for the “objects” class and poorly for the “hole” class.
-These are the most and least populous class in the data set, so this is all expected.
+These are the most and least populous class in the data set, respectively, so this is all expected.

 ![./TILDA-defect-classific/images/model_results/4-class_conf_matrix_count_8x8.png](./TILDA-defect-classific/images/model_results/4-class_conf_matrix_count_8x8.png)
 ![../../images/model_results/4-class_conf_matrix_recall_8x8.png](./TILDA-defect-classific/images/model_results/4-class_conf_matrix_recall_8x8.png)

 Model a-2 (4 x 16 filters)